 Architecture is for people, and people help define scale in an architectural presentation.
-Adding them in Revit is easy, especially if you have the ArchVision subscription, create custom RPC’s or own some of the AXYZ premium content.
-In the image below, I used one AXYZ (on right), one custom 3D (me, on the left) and one custom 2D RPC (my friend Jon Rose at the desk).
+Adding them in Revit and Enscape is now possible with the Custom Asset Library.
+In the image below, I used an asset from AXYZ (on right), one custom 3D (me, on the left) and one custom 2D RPC (my friend Jon Rose at the desk).
 Not only are they easy to add in Revit, compared to post-processing in Photoshop, you can capture any number of angles (like the two extra ones shown here).

 In the image above, you can also see a reflection of the person on the television screen.
 And below, notice the shadow cast on the person and by the person; normally I would move the person or adjust the lighting, but to make this point I did not.
 All of this would take a lot of extra time in post-processing and if you are not a “Layers” expert in Photoshop, design changes are often avoided to limit the amount of rework required – especially if the vantage point or perspective changes.

 Custom 2D RPC example with adjusted depth of field

 With all the concepts previously discussed in this article applied to your project, view composition is literally a joy.
 This is where all your thoughtful work pays off.
 It is very easy to get carried away with the number of views and combination of settings, possible to create an array of provocative images!
 I find the best workflow is to compose a view in Escape and then save the view back to Revit, rather than trying to compose the view in Revit first.

 TIP: Be sure to set the Enscape-created view to Fine for level of detail in Revit.
 Also, the cropped view created by Enscape may not have the same ‘field of view’ but the Enscape view will match the original view composition as long as the Enscape settings have not been changed.

 View composed in Enscape and then saved back to Revit